za57936/ml10/README.md

     Problem Statement

-In this assignment I have transformed iris data into 3 dimensions & plotted a 3d chart with transformed dimensions with coloring each data point with particular color
+In this assignment I have transformed iris data into 3 dimensions & plotted a 3d chart with transformed dimensions & coloring each data point with specific class.